With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 Cons of using Viber:

 Viber calls occasionally get buggy, even if your WiFi network is strong.
 Sometimes, your call might not go through, only for it to succeed a few minutes later.
-This has happened to me several times.
+This has happened to me more than once.

 While Viber doesn’t provide as many task-oriented features as some other Discord alternatives, it’s an okay choice for a day-to-day messenger.